toolpath/syil/README.md

 _Table 4.
 Calibrate Probe Radius Syntax_

 *This macro has an optional argument `A`.
-By default you can call the macro without any arguments, which pulls the diameter stored in `PROBECONFIG @129` or have the option to over ride
+By default, you can call the macro without any arguments, which pulls the diameter stored in `PROBECONFIG @129` or have the option to override

 Example MDI Command: G65 "CALIBRATEPROBERING"